mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Thus, as an example, unless an artificial gravity field is in use, gravity should always work as advertised.
 Planets and moons will follow predictable orbits.
-This means that when a ship’s sensors pick up an asteroid in an orbit that cannot possibly exist naturally, the players know that something odd is going on.
+This means that when a ship's sensors pick up an asteroid in an orbit that cannot possibly exist naturally, the players know that something odd is going on.